This page contains affiliate links. Learn more.

 While the traditional list is limited to the first fifteen years followed by major milestones, the modern list was developed for every year of marriage through the 50th, plus every subsequent five-year milestone.
 Unsurprisingly, the modern list favors precious metals and gemstones, allowing jewelry to become a prominent option for anniversary gifts.
 But it was also inspired by contemporary lifestyles and includes items that would have been uncommon before the turn of the century, such as appliances and desks sets.

-The traditional and modern lists coincide at major milestones starting at the 25th anniversary, with the exception of the 30th anniversary where the traditional gift is pearl but diamond once again makes an earlier debut as the modern gift.
+The traditional and modern lists coincide at major milestones starting at the 25th anniversary, with the exception of the 30th anniversary where the traditional gift is pearl but diamond once again makes an appearance as the modern gift.
 Not wanting to miss an opportunity for opulence, diamonds make their first appearance on the modern list at the 10th anniversary which is given to diamond jewelry, for those couples that are not satisfied with the traditional tin and aluminum.

 Anniversary Gemstones and Flowers